k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 In general, data provisioning can be divided into 2 main sections:
 -   Data provisioning requests are created by a [TDM task](/articles/TDM/tdm_overview/02_tdm_glossary.md#task).
 The TDM task is created by a user via the TDM Portal and is saved in the TDM DB.
 The TDM task specifies the **what** and **when** details of the data request:
-    - **What** - a Business Entity to be provisioned such as customer, employee, order, product, source and target environments, subset of entities and general request parameters like Sync mode.
+    - **What** - a Business Entity to be provisioned such as customer, employee, order, product, source and target environments, subset of entities, and general request parameters like Sync mode.
     - **When** - when a task has to be executed.
-Execute either by a request or by setting scheduling parameters for a periodical task execution.
+Execute either by a request or by setting scheduling parameters for periodical task execution.
 -   Task execution - a task can be executed manually via the **TDM Portal** or periodically via the **TDM Scheduler** process based on predefined scheduling parameters.

 The following diagram displays the TDM task creation and [execution processes](03_task_execution_processes.md):